spamegg1/tarski-examples/03/README.md

 Play around with different placement of parentheses.
 Make them different from what the parser automatically prefers.
 Run again to make sure your entries are well-formed sentences.
-See how placing the parentheses differenly can affect the truth values when you "Eval".
+See if placing the parentheses differenly affects the truth values when you "Eval".